Dog Mental Illness Symptoms: Your Complete 2026 Guide

 Positive Reinforcement Training:

-- Never punish anxiety-driven behaviors (it just makes things worse)
+- Never punish anxiety-driven behaviors.
+It just makes things worse.
+You cannot punish fear out of a dog.

 Medical Interventions